Remote Control Sailboat Racing 2022-General Information

 Go here to order boats, spare parts, sails, colored hulls, hull decal kits, etc

-Order a LIFE 6.6 volt rechargeable battery, their item number LXHDJM AND a Lifesource ac/dc battery charger, their item number LXZWPO (MUST use a special charger with lithium batteries!)
+Order a LIFE 6.6 volt rechargeable battery and charger from Radio Sailing.
+(You MUST use a special charger with lithium batteries!)

 Tuning guide (courtesy of Dick Hedderick, NMYC)